bndtools/bnd/biz.aQute.bnd.gradle/README.md

 Gradle 4.2.1 for Java 9, at least Gradle 4.7 for Java 10, and at least Gradle 5.0 for Java 11.

+This README represents the capabilities and features of the Bnd Gradle Plugins in the branch containing this README.
+So for the `master` branch, this will be the [latest development SNAPSHOT build](#using-the-latest-development-snapshot-build-of-the-bnd-gradle-plugins).
+See the appropriate Git tag for the README for the
+Bnd Gradle Plugin version you are using.

 # Gradle Plugin for non-Bnd Workspace Builds

 Bnd offers [Gradle][1] support for building bundles in